 Published By Faith Stewart at September 2nd, 2018

 When you are starting your brand-new business, there is so much to think about.
 From your expected location to how you are actually going to pay for the things you have to pay for, it can be overwhelming.
+You need to climb the credit wall.

 Too often, business credit is an afterthought, as in after it is already too late.
 Either you rely on your personal credit until you max it out because it is easier and already established, or business credit doesn’t even cross your mind until you need it and don’t have it.